Coronavirus in pets

 Can pets carry Covid-19 on their fur?

-Yes, theoretically, just like any other surface, the Covid-19 virus can be carried on a pet’s fur (if they come into contact with it).
+Yes, theoretically, just like any other surface, the Covid-19 virus can be carried on fur (if they are exposed to it).
 This is why it’s important to:

 Can I touch my pet as normal?